-Note: A trial of issues will be more likely if there are also allegations of fraud or undue influence.
-Once the section 23 order has been granted, probate can then be taken out in the usual manner.
+A trial of issues will be more likely if there are also allegations of fraud or undue influence.
+Once the section 23 order issues, one can file an application for probate in the usual manner.

-ACTIONS BY OR AGAINST THE ESTATE
+I. ACTIONS BY OR AGAINST THE ESTATE